davidrochabio/Analytics_Eng_DBT_FastAPI/README.md

 ### - Connects to PGAdmin GUI

-### - Uses DBT to transform and load data into dimensions and fact tables
+### - Uses DBT to transform and load data into dimensions and fact tables (star schema)

 ### - Create an API (FastAPI)